Spatially Indirect Exciton Condensation in Two-Dimensional Strongly Correlated Semimetals

-In essence, these results show that in a system where low-energy physics is dominated by $d-$ electrons, the formation of indirect excitons faces significant competition from intra-orbital electron-hole binding.
+In essence, these results show that in a system where low-energy physics is dominated by $d$- electrons, the formation of indirect excitons faces significant competition from intra-orbital electron-hole binding.
 Consequently, the system's low-energy physics is not governed purely by inter-orbital (or inter-layer) excitonic degrees of freedom.
 A theoretical approach that consider only inter-orbital electron-hole binding may therefore miss a key physical ingredient and severely overestimate the phase transition temperature $T_c$.
+It is worthy to note that within a pure mean-field treatment (without magnetic symmetry breaking), on-site Hubbard $U$ merely introduces a Hartree shift and does not affect $T_c$ for a given electron-hole density.
+When further considering quasiparticle renormalization due to $U$, the dimensionless coupling constant $\tilde{\lambda}=ZVN(0)$ and effective bandwidth $\tilde{W}=ZW$ are renormalized by quasiparticle residue $Z$, where $N(0)$ is the density of states at the Fermi level.
+This renormalization does lead to a $U$-dependent suppression of $T_c$ in mean-field theory.
+However, at low densities ($n\ll0.5$) studied here, we find that $Z\sim1$.
+Therefore, the observed strong suppression of $T_c$ by $U$ should be attributed to dynamical effects beyond a static mean-field treatment.

 Above we have studied the two-orbital electron-hole model.
 In materials, carriers near Fermi level can also originate from multiple $d$-orbitals, or from a hybridization with $p$-orbitals (which possess a smaller on-site $U$).
-For instance, in $\mathrm{Ta_2Pd_3Te_5}$ ~\cite{yao2024excitonic}, hole bands acquire weight from both the $\mathrm{Pd}-d_{xy}-$ orbital and $\mathrm{Te}-{p_x}-$ orbital.
-In $\mathrm{Ta_2NiSe_5}$, multiple $\mathrm{Ta}$ and $\mathrm{Ni}$ $d-$ orbitals contribute to the relevant electron and hole bands~\cite{ma2022}.
+For instance, in $\mathrm{Ta_2Pd_3Te_5}$ ~\cite{yao2024excitonic}, hole bands acquire weight from both the $\mathrm{Pd}$-$d_{xy}$-orbital and $\mathrm{Te}$-${p_x}$-orbital.
+In $\mathrm{Ta_2NiSe_5}$, multiple $\mathrm{Ta}$ and $\mathrm{Ni}$ $d$-orbitals contribute to the relevant electron and hole bands~\cite{ma2022}.
 This multiplicity of active orbitals can potentially give rise to several distinct channels for electron-hole pair condensation~\cite{mazza20}, which may compete with one another.
 To explore the interplay between multiple pairing channels involving $d$- or $p$-orbital degrees of freedom, we extend our analysis to a minimal three-orbital model \cite{cappelluti2013tight,zhu2011giant,liu2013three}.
 Without loss of generality, we consider a system comprising one electron-type orbital (orbital- $a$) and two hole-type orbitals (orbital- $b$,$c$).
-In this system, an electron can, in principle, form a bound pair with a hole from either of the other two orbitals, defining two distinct pairing channels ($ab-$, or $ac-$ channel).
+In this system, an electron can, in principle, form a bound pair with a hole from either of the other two orbitals, defining two distinct pairing channels ($ab$-, or $ac$- channel).